nataliesediva/english-for-designers/00-year-end-review/index.md

 ## 4) What was the most memorable activity/assignment?

 First ever given assigment.
 Giving instruction of an object to somebody else that has never seen it before.
 The one had to draw it just by reading my instruction.
-As for designer, it is important to be able to translate your thougts and visions to other people.
+As for designer, it is important to be able to translate thougts and visions to other people.
 And only by giving them clear instruction they can understand you.
 That is what I have learnt during this team activity.

 ## 5) What’s something you accomplished this year that you are most proud of?